-We can make this work: 90 Graduates in the 1st year, and then 90 Graduates and 90 Post Graduates in the 2nd, 3rd and 4th years.
-90 Post Graduates in the 5th year.
+We can make this work: 90 Graduates in the 1st year, 90 Graduates and 90 Post Graduates in the 2nd, 3rd and 4th years, and 90 Post Graduates in the 5th year.

 This means an additional 720 staff, or $118 million investment into staff.

 As it stands with the current Mental Health EBA, Allied Health Educators will be introduced in 2022.
-This needs to be brought forward to occur immediately because new graduates need specialist mentorship so that what they learn at university translates into specialised work skills, and ensure higher retention of allied health professionals in mental health.
+This needs to be brought forward to occur immediately because new graduates need specialist mentorship.
+What they learn at university translates into specialised work skills and ensures higher retention of allied health professionals in mental health.